centreon/centreon-documentation/en/security/key-rotation.md

 ## Fresh installation

-If you did a fresh installation after the new RPM key was published, there are no additional actions to do besides accepting the new rpm key..
+If you did a fresh installation after the new RPM key was published, there are no additional actions to do besides accepting the new rpm key.

     ```shell
     Retrieving key from https://yum-gpg.centreon.com/RPM-GPG-KEY-CES